home-assistant/home-assistant.io/source/_integrations/integration.markdown

   required: false
   type: string
   default: trapezoidal
+max_dt:
+  description: "If the source sensor is constant this duration will be used for time based updates."
+  required: false
+  type: integer
+  default: 60
 {% endconfiguration %}

-In case you expect that your source sensor will provide several subsequent values that are equal, you should opt for the `left` method to get accurate readings.

 The unit of `source` together with `unit_prefix` and `unit_time` is used to generate a unit for the integral product (e.g. a source in `W` with prefix `k` and time `h` would result in `kWh`).
 Note that `unit_prefix` and `unit_time` are _also_ relevant to the Riemann sum calculation.

 ## Integration method

-Riemann Sum is a approximation of an integral by a finite sum and is therefore intrinsically inaccurate, nonetheless, depending on the method used, values can be more or less accurate.
+Riemann Sum is a approximation of an integral by a finite sum and is therefore intrinsically inaccurate, nonetheless, values can be more or less accurate.

-Regardless of the method used the integration will be more accurate if the source updates more often.
-If your source is not updated, neither will the Riemann Sum sensor, as all this integration does is calculate the next step in the event of a source update.
+The integration method defines how to calculate the area under the source sensor when it changes.
+The config max_dt defines when to trigger integration if the source sensor is constant.

 ### Trapezoidal